-Milk, in its various forms, has been a part of human nutrition since ancient times and it also consists of a fairly long, rich history.
+Milk, in its various forms, has been a part of human nutrition since ancient times and has a long, rich history.

-The ‘agriculture revolution’ around 10,000 BC changed the entire dynamics of ancient societies, during which nomadic tribes transformed into well-settled farming communities.
-This incredible revolution was followed by the development of domesticated animals.
-Furthermore, the need of people to use the animals’ by-products like milk, meat, etc, also increased.
+The Agricultural Revolution around 10,000 B.C.E. changed the entire dynamics of ancient societies, during which nomadic tribes transformed into settled farming communities.
+The transition also saw the development of domesticated animals, increasing the use of animal by-products like milk, meat, etc.

-Soon after that, milk and other dairy products became a prized commodity that was initially reserved for the royalty, the wealthy, and the priests.
-During those times, the most popular varieties of milk came from cows, sheep, and goats.
-However, as time progressed, numerous other types of milk were discovered and produced.
+Milk and other dairy products became prized commodity that was initially reserved for elites such as royalty, the wealthy, and priests.
+The most popular varieties of milk came from cows, sheep, and goats; however, as time progressed, other types of milk were also produced.

 Milk Nutritional Facts Chart